 2. Meal Prep.

 Meal prepping can be a lifesaver (and timesaver!) for hectic schedules and portion control.
-It also gives you the ability to ensure you are eating the right amount of all allotted foods in Phase 2 and 3 of the South Beach Diet.
-For any days when DIY meals are on the radar, plan and prep ahead to ensure you are eating a balanced, South- Beach-friendly meal.
-We’ve got plenty of DIY meals right here on our recipe page >
+It also gives you the ability to ensure you are eating the right amount of all allotted foods.
+Plan and prep ahead to ensure you are eating a balanced, South Beach-friendly meal.
+We’ve got plenty of DIY meal ideas right here on our recipe page >

 3. Eat More Frequently.